Audience & Market Intelligence

 The 37.3% question.

-That target isn't impossible.
-It's the prize.
-And it won't be won by a lineup announcement and a regional ad buy — it's won, or lost, on whether every one of six markets is reached on the right channel, in the right language, at the right moment.
+That target is possible, but exposed.
+A lineup announcement and regional ad buy will not close it; conversion depends on whether every one of six markets is reached on the right channel, in the right language, at the right moment.

 That is the distance between the projection and the gate.
-This page is the map across it.
+This page identifies the exposure.

 The target is sound, but it sits at 1.6× the proven regional ceiling — and nearly 4× the debut norm.
-In revenue terms, the distance between a typical first-year turnout and the 37.3% goal is roughly RM62M in foreign visitor spend.
+In revenue terms, the distance between the debut floor and the two-day foreign target is roughly RM39M (~USD 8.3M) in foreign-visitor spend (RM84M (~USD 17.9M) target less RM45M (~USD 9.6M) debut floor).

 That gap doesn't close with a lineup and an ad buy.
 It closes — or doesn't — on whether all six markets are reached on the right channel, in the right language, at the right moment.
-This page is the map across it.
+This is the exposure to manage.

 30,000 foreign or 100,000 local — where does the marketing ringgit work hardest?
 Two reads of the same gate.